- James Haldane

 Which Side of Town

-Divide the room into groups (where people are from, north, south, east, west?) and play a game where interaction is necessary
+Divide the room into groups (where people are from - the north, south, east and west) and play a game with interaction.